Criminal Trespass in the First Degree: ARS 13-1504

 - This is real property that immediately surrounds or is adjacent to a residential structure and that is enclosed by a fence, wall, building or similar barrier or any combination of fences, walls, buildings or similar barriers.

-- Example: A fenced backyard of a house.
+Example: A fenced-in backyard of somebody's house.

 Penalties for Criminal Trespass in the First Degree